mattsse/voyager/README.md

 Configure the crawler with via `CrawlerConfig`:

-* Allow/Block list of URLs
+* Allow/Block list of Domains
 * Delays between requests
 * Whether to respect the `Robots.txt` rules